 Kerry Film Festival (KFF) is an internationally recognised short film festival and Kerry's largest film festival which takes place in Killarney, Co.
-Kerry from 17th - 21st October 2018.
+Kerry in 2019

 KFF is renowned for celebrating the work of emerging filmmaking talent through a well established short film competition that has been supported and endorsed by luminaries from the world of film such as Cillian Murphy, director Paul Greengrass, Jeremy Irons, Liam Neeson, and Gabriel Byrne.

 The introduction of the Short Film - T.A.L.K sessions cemented the festival as an important event on the film festival schedule.
 Partnerships with Screen Training Ireland, IFTA and Film Network Ireland encourage film makers to network with industry partners and support the short film art form.

 Kerry Film Festival, which takes place in October 2019, is now inviting entries for competition in the following categories: